sg00990/sg00990/README.md

-- 👋 Hi, I’m @sg00990, a.k.a Sarah
+- 👋 Hi, my name is Sarah!
-- 👀 I’m interested in music and reading
+- 👀 I’m interested in web and frontend development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently a senior computer science major at KSU